zhanghai/opengl-c-solarsystem/README.md

 # Solar System

-This is an animated solar system model implemented with OpenGL and freeglut in C.
+This is an animated solar system model implemented with OpenGL and FreeGLUT in C.

 ## Screenshot